This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 The week before your surgery:

-- You may need to have a CT scan, MRI, and x-ray of your coccyx before surgery.
-Ask your healthcare provider for information about the tests that you need to have.
-Write down the date, time, and location of each test.
+- You may need to have a CT scan, MRI, and x-ray of your tailbone before surgery.

 The night before your surgery: